kcherr1/Fall2020_CSC403_Project/README.md

 6. A message box was added to let the player which avatar had been selected.
 7. "PickedPlayer" image, which is used as the player image, is overwritten by the image of the avatar character selected.

+# **Yusuff Afeez** #
+## **User Story 1**: As a player, I want a welcoming page to show up first when the game is loaded.
+I went about this by
+1. Researching online how to create and add form to a project in C-sharp.
+Youtube videos did help me a lot on this.
+2. Implemented the knowledge obtained from watching tutorial on youtube by creating this form on the group project and added a label which allows me to add the welcoming text.
+3. I also added a play button to the welcoming screen, serving as a connection point to the rest of the game.
+4. I was not able to add the help form to the game as intended before.

+## **User Story 2**: As a player, I want to have the option to restart the game
+I went about this by
+1. Researching first how to write a code to restart an application in C sharp.
+2. Later on, I implemented the knowledge by writing the code in the formlevel.cs file
+3. thereafter, I tested it and it worked fine in that once the restart button is selected, the current stage of the game is canceled and the game starts again from the beginning without exiting the game.

 ---